keith-ratcliffe/cloud-basher/_docs-latest/query/syntax.md

 summary: This page gives an overview of DataWave's JEXL and Lucene query syntax options
 ---
 <h2>Introduction</h2>
-<p>DataWave's query logic implementations will typically accept expressions conforming to either JEXL syntax (the default)
+<p>DataWave's <a href="development#query-logic-components">query logic</a> implementations will typically accept expressions
-   or our modified Lucene syntax.
-As for JEXL, DataWave supports a subset of the language elements in the Apache Commons JEXL grammar, and implements some of its own custom JEXL functions as well.
+   conforming to either JEXL syntax (the default) or our modified Lucene syntax.
+As for JEXL, DataWave supports a subset of the language elements in the <a href="https://commons.apache.org/proper/commons-jexl/reference/syntax.html" target="_blank">Apache
+   Commons JEXL grammar</a>, and implements some of its own custom JEXL functions as well.
 As a convenience, DataWave has also enabled Lucene syntax support, which, except where noted, provides equivalent functionality to JEXL
 </p>
 <h2>JEXL Query Syntax</h2>
 <hr />